hvcooley/Java_Work/ArrayListChallenge/README.md

 This is a challenge to create an interactive console program in Java that creates a grocery list.
+Features:
-The user can add items to the grocery list and remove them.
-The GroceryList class checks that duplicates are not entered and keeps the list in sorted order.
-The program asks the user to enter list items in a comma delimited format, and the program converts this into an ArrayList by removing whitesapce and breaking the string up into individual elements based on where commas separate the items.
+- The user can add items to the grocery list and remove them via typing to console in a comma delimited list
+- The grocery list is stored as an ArrayList in the GroceryList class
+- Program converts comma delimited list into an ArrayList by removing whitesapce and splitting the string by the location of commas.
+- The GroceryList class checks that duplicates are not entered by maintaing a hash map
+- GroceryList class keeps the list in sorted order with ArrayList .sort() function
+- The main function validates menu input selection and prompts the user to re-enter if incorrect option is given